streetsidesoftware/cspell-dicts/packages/en_US/src/hunspell/README_en_US-large.txt

   OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-Build Date: Sun Jan 22 17:42:42 EST 2017
+Build Date: Sat Jun  1 15:45:59 CEST 2019
-Wordlist Command: mk-list --accents=strip en_US 60
+Wordlist Command: mk-list -v1 --accents=both en_US 70